-Climbing the Corporate Ladder: 5 Tips for Getting Promoted to Senior Management
+Climbing the Corporate Ladder: 5 Tips for Getting Promoted to VP and Senior Management

 For many professionals, the ultimate goal is to secure a high-level management position.
 But getting there takes more than just hard work—it requires strategy, visibility, and self-awareness.
 Whether you’re aiming for a promotion in your current company or looking to make a move elsewhere, here are key steps to getting that coveted role.